DanielLentai-155839/ecommerce/README.md

 python manage.py runserver
-Test the API using Thunderclient, check out my blog on thunderclient and other extentions
+Test the API using Thunderclient, check out my blog on thunderclient and other extentions.